 Once the skin is tightened, it will be sutured in place.
 You will need to keep the incisions sanitized, covered, and in compression garments.

 What to Expect

-Your recovery period will last around 2 weeks with lots of arm elevation, rest, and permitting yourself time to heal.
-You use your arms for everything, so our doctors' Brachioplasty patients are encouraged to ease their way back into their usual routines.
+Your recovery period will last around two weeks with lots of arm elevation, rest, and permitting yourself time to heal.
+You use your arms for everything so patients are encouraged to ease their way back into their usual routine.
 An appointment to remove sutures will be made around 7 - 10 days after surgery.
 Compression garments should be worn until you are released from this treatment.
 For at least 4 - 5 weeks, all strenuous activity must be avoided.

 Plan Your Procedure